Database Considerations for Cloudera Manager Upgrades

 Creating New Databases

 If any additional databases will be required as a result of the upgrade, complete any required preparatory work to install and configure those databases.
 The upgrade instructions assume all required databases have been prepared.
-For more information on required databases, see Cloudera Manager and Managed Service Datastores.
+For more information on required databases, see Step 4: Install and Configure Databases.

 Modifying Databases to Support UTF-8